JitterCompany/SerialWatch/README.md

 ## Build as a standalone app for easy use:

-Run `npm run build:prod`.
+Run `npm run electron:build`.
 If all goes well this will output a bundled executable for your OS.
 You can move this executable to e.g. the Applications folder (on MacOS).

 # Acknowledgments